BMW: You’ll Change Your Mind Once You See The New Grille In Person

 There's never a day that we don't see someone from the interwebs lambast the new grille design of the BMW 4 Series, as well as the M3 and M4 combo.
 It has always been a subject of jest for people, to the point that the jokes have started growing old.

 We hear you and BMW hears you too, and that's okay.
 The automaker believes that good design isn't for everyone.
-But just in case you need convincing, a recent BMWblog interview with the BMW design honchos – Head of Design Domagoj Dukec and Group Design Chief Adrian Van Hooydonk – shed a tip to appreciate the latest grilles.
+But just in case you need convincing, a recent BMWblog interview with BMW design honchos – Head of Design Domagoj Dukec and Group Design Chief Adrian Van Hooydonk – shed a tip to appreciate the latest grilles.

 Gallery: 2022 BMW M3 Competition xDrive and M4 Competition xDrive